 You can also find Nianiani on SkillShare (more on this app below).
 Here are some of the projects I’ve done using Nianiani’s tutorials.
 The Tropical Beach project was such a hit among my friends!

-Myriam is another one of my favorite artist mentors on Youtube for gouache painting as well as bullet journaling.
+Myriam is another one of my favorite artist mentors on YouTube for gouache painting as well as bullet journaling.
 This painting of a pathway in the middle of the woods (photo above) may look complicated and daunting for those who are new into painting but believe me, Myriam was able to break this subject down into simple steps, I was surprised by how well this first gouache painting turned out.
 Her tutorial on how to paint this one is worth a try!
-I painted this subject using Himi Miya jelly gouache.
+I painted this art using our set of Himi Miya gouache.

 My kids absolutely love watching tutorials by Let’s Make Art (LMA) which we do every Art Day Friday.
 LMA is, for me, the best channel out there for those who are new to art making.
 This is the channel to learn colors, hues, and values, as well as, sketching.
 Aside from teaching how to create values and mix watercolors, the channel has tons of free downloadable templates on their website.
 Remember me mentioning about “tracing” earlier?
 You can use the same technique by printing LMA’s templates and tracing them onto your watercolor paper using a graphite paper and pen.
 You can then learn how to paint each project through the videos in their Youtube channel.
 Below are just some of the paintings we made using LMA’s templates and tutorials: